 Stress and anxiety in the modern world seems to be on the increase.
 It often attacks insidiously, is difficult to detect, and often left untreated, anxiety disorders are also often at the core of more obvious conditions such as compulsive eating disorders and alcohol addiction.

 Preferring to ignore the symptoms, we often use temporary measures such as eating, to “feel better”.
 This in turn could lead to physical damage to the body.
 Anxiety disorder should always be treated by a medical practitioner but how can we reduce the onset of Anxiety?

 Tips on countering negative anxiety emotions

 We rarely think of sleep being a cause of anxiety.
 In fact we tend to view the loss of sleep as a symptom of anxiety itself.
 Only too often the stressed patient is left tossing and turning at night unable to switch off from their inner stresses.
 But it is true that sleep deprivation leads to poor body functioning and anxiety.
 If sleeping is difficult try to rest an hour before you go to bed; dim the lighting in the bedroom; refrain from taking naps during the day unless you have to; practically confront issues that are likely to worry you before you go to bed.

 Accept anxiety as normal

-Anxiety is wrongly seen as a seen as a sign of weakness in today’s society.
-This is nonsense.
+Anxiety is wrongly seen as a seen of weakness in today’s society - This is nonsense.
 Without these feelings, our bodies would not be alerted to possible dangers and so facilitate protective behaviour.
 When we repress or try to hide feelings of anxiety it becomes a vicious circle – because now we are anxious about appearing anxious!
 Listen to your body acting normally and respond by using a strategy from your therapeutic toolbox or focus down on confronting the situation.